Henrik Have

 Henrik Have (14 March 1946 – 12 September 2014) was a Danish visual artist and author.
-His parents were a laborer, farm owner.
-Helmer Andreas Have and laborer Carla Christine Bloch.
+His father Helmer Andreas Have was a laborer and farm owner and his mother Carla Christine Bloch was also a laborer.
 In 1989, he married Anne Katrine Kokholm Nielsen.

 He died on 12 September 2014 at the age of 68 following an illness.

 He received a Danish Arts Foundation grant for life in 1990, and the Eckersberg Medal and Leo Estvads Grant in 1998.

 He was married to Anne Katrine Kokholm Nielsen and worked from a studio in a West Jutland farmhouse.